-''' property[0]: the name of the property that will get the new value. value: the new value for the property; or property[1]: the name of the property holding the new value. property-interpolate - assign a value to a property, interpolated over time property[0]: the name of the property that will get the new value and defines the starting point of the interpolation value: the new value for the property; or property[1]: the name of the property holding the new value. time: the time in seconds it takes for the transition from the old value to the new value of property[0]; or the ammount of change per second the value of property[0] changes rate: to transition to the new value property-adjust - adjust the value of a property property: the name of the property to increment or decrement step: the amount of the increment or decrement (defaults to 0) offset: input offset distance (used for the mouse; multiplied by factor) factor: factor for multiplying offset distance (used for the mouse; defaults to 1) min: the minimum allowed value (default: no minimum) max: the maximum allowed value (default: no maximum) mask: 'integer' to apply only to the left of the decimal point; 'decimal' to apply only to the right of the decimal point; 'all' to apply to the full value (defaults to 'all') wrap: true if the value should be wrapped when it passes min or max; both min and max must be specified (defaults to false) property-multiply - multiply the value of a property property: the name of the property to multiply factor: the amount by which to multiply (defaults to 1.0) min: the minimum allowed value (default: no minimum) max: the maximum allowed value (default: no maximum) mask: 'integer' to apply only to the left of the decimal point; 'decimal' to apply only to the right of the decimal point; 'all' to apply to the full value (defaults to 'all') wrap: true if the value should be wrapped when it passes min or max; both min and max must be specified (defaults to false) '''
+and defines the starting point of the interpolation value: the new value for the property; or property-adjust - adjust the value of a property property: the name of the property to increment or decrement step: the amount of the increment or decrement (defaults to 0) offset: input offset distance (used for the mouse; multiplied by factor) factor: factor for multiplying offset distance (used for the mouse; defaults to 1) min: the minimum allowed value (default: no minimum) max: the maximum allowed value (default: no maximum) mask: 'integer' to apply only to the left of the decimal point; 'decimal' to apply only to the right of the decimal point; 'all' to apply to the full value (defaults to 'all') wrap: true if the value should be wrapped when it passes min or max; both min and max must be specified (defaults to false)

+property-multiply - multiply the value of a property property: the name of the property to multiply factor: the amount by which to multiply (defaults to 1.0) min: the minimum allowed value (default: no minimum) max: the maximum allowed value (default: no maximum) mask: 'integer' to apply only to the left of the decimal point; 'decimal' to apply only to the right of the decimal point; 'all' to apply to the full value (defaults to 'all') wrap: true if the value should be wrapped when it passes min or max; both min and max must be specified (defaults to false)

-''' property-swap - swap the values of two properties property[0]: the name of the first property property[1]: the name of the second property property-scale - set the value of a property based on an axis property: the name of the property to set setting: the current input setting (usually a joystick axis from -1 or 0 to 1) offset: the offset to shift by, before applying the factor (defaults factor: the factor to multiply by (use negative to reverse; defaults to 1.0) squared: if true will square the resulting value (same as power=2) power: the resulting value will be taken to the power of this integer value (overrides squared; default=1) property-cycle - cycle a property through a set of values property: the name of the property to cycle value[]: all of the allowed values dialog-new - create new dialog from the argument branch dialog-show - show an XML-configured dialog box dialog-name - the name of the dialog to show dialog-close - close the active dialog box dialog-update - copy values from FlightGear to the active dialog box object-name: the name of the GUI object to update (defaults to all objects) dialog-apply - copy values from the active dialog box to FlightGear object-name: the name of the GUI object to apply (defaults to all objects) presets-commit - commit preset values from /sim/presets open-browser - open the web browser and show given file path: name of the local file to be opened. '''
+property-swap - swap the values of two properties property[0]: the name of the first property property[1]: the name of the second property property-scale - set the value of a property based on an axis property: the name of the property to set setting: the current input setting (usually a joystick axis from -1 or 0 to 1) offset: the offset to shift by, before applying the factor (defaults to 0) factor: the factor to multiply by (use negative to reverse; defaults to 1.0) squared: if true will square the resulting value (same as power=2) power: the resulting value will be taken to the power of this integer value (overrides squared; default=1)

+property-cycle - cycle a property through a set of values property: the name of the property to cycle value[]: all of the allowed values dialog-new - create new dialog from the argument branch dialog-show - show an XML-configured dialog box dialog-name - the name of the dialog to show dialog-close - close the active dialog box presets-commit - commit preset values from /sim/presets open-browser - open the web browser and show given file path: name of the local file to be opened. url: URL to be opened (http://..., ftp://...).